antonioiuliano2/macros-ship/helps/fedra_workflow.md

 It is one of the most delicate and important operations, because it allows to connect the different plates.
 Alignment is done with the command:

-'emalign -set=1.0.0.0 -new'
+`emalign -set=1.0.0.0 -new`

 In order to avoid too long waits, it is convenient to optimize the alignment parameters on a small area, then we can move to the whole scanned area (usually 3 iterations).
 Aligning parameters are to be inserted in 'align.rootrc'.

 As with the linking, check the report b000001.0.0.0.align.pdf to verify the presence of peaks in xy residuals and angle.
 If alignment is bad, reset the affine transformations by adding a row in AFF/*aff.par with the identity transformation (1.,0.,0.,1.,0.,0.) to reset the alignment iterations.
 A bash script for repetite iterations can be usually found as

-'source alignloop.sh 10 9'
+`source alignloop.sh 10 9`

 ## Global reports
 To check the plots of the reports from the different steps, there is a drawreports.C script, it will draw the plots of the thickness, linking, alignment reports.
-It can also save the plotted reports if needed
+It can also save the plotted reports if needed.
+Now added a global check alignment script, to check quickly the alignment in all the plates from the same brick

 ## Tracking

 It will perform global tracking between the different plates.
 Tracking is done with the command:

-'emtra -set=1.0.0.0 -new'
+`emtra -set=1.0.0.0 -new`

 and it will use check_tr.C to check the efficiency and results.
 Parameters are in the 'track.rootrc' file

+## Vertexing

+Example of basical vertex script is found in check_vertex.C.
+It will search for a file named `linked_tracks.root` and it will reconstruct the vertices from there
+For the charm analysis, I have sligthly modified it into a charm_vertexing.C to:

+* Select the vertices with almost 4 tracks and aperture angle
+* Save the correpsponding EdbVertexRec in a root file (WARNING: only Edb vertices and tracks will be saved, not libvt++ objects.
+Do not use FEDRA methods for analysis from that file!)

+After producing the file, I usually prepare a tree file with some additional distributions for Valerio.
+See script `manual_check_vertices.C` for details.